aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/dot1x-settings.md

           - <str>
       accounting:

         # Enable 802.1X accounting.
-When set, at least one accounting method must be provided via
-        # the `dot1x_settings.accounting.radius_groups` or `dot1x_settings.accounting.syslog` key.
         enabled: <bool; default=True>

         # Determines whether to send accounting records when a session is established and
         # when it ends (`start-stop`), or only when the session ends (`stop-only`).
         mode: <str; "start-stop" | "stop-only"; default="start-stop">

-        # List of RADIUS server groups to be used for 802.1X accounting.
+        # List of RADIUS server groups to be used for 802.1X accounting when enabled.
+If not provided, all defined RADIUS hosts are used.
         # The order of the list defines the server group priority.
         # Each group name must also be defined on at least one server under `aaa_settings.radius.servers`.
         radius_groups: # >=1 items